purtuga/ComponentElement/README.md

 # ComponentElement

-A base class for building Widgets using CustomElements
+A base class for building Widgets using CustomElements.

+Features:

+-   Normalizes the use of Props by allowing them to be set via html Attributes, or on the Element's instance.
+-   Creates aliases for camelCase props so that they can be set in all lowercase or as ka-bob case.
+-   All props are stored in one location (`element.props`).
+-   Initialization is delayed until all required props are provided (assist with use of data binding libraries)

 ## Example